 Nick likes to buy food onsite for the convenience, but still makes sure to bring some canned food and breakfast meals to save time and money.

 For those who want to indulge, it could be a good idea to set yourself up a savings goal each year for the musical festivals or social events you want to attend.
-Putting away a set amount each week into a high interest-earning savings account could be less of a blow on your cash flow.
+Putting away a set amount each week into a savings account with a competitive interest rate could be less of a blow on your cash flow.

 Waterproof, waterproof, waterproof